-- Compiled list of all inquiries received. - Affidavit stating all inquiries were transmitted to the City. - 4) Final Encroachment Permit Application Submittal Requirements:
+- Compiled list of all inquiries received. - Affidavit stating all inquiries were transmitted to the City.

+3)4) Final Encroachment Permit Application Submittal Requirements:

-After the notification period is concluded, and the applicant and the City have worked to address the comments received through the notification process, the applicant will submit to the Public Works Department the Final Encroachment Permit Application.
+After the notification period is concluded, and the applicant and the City have worked to address the comments and concerns received through the notification process, the applicant will submit to the Public Works Department the final Final Encroachment Permit Application which will include.